MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-alternate-data-flow.md

 To install the Export to Data Lake add-in, follow the instructions in [Install Export to Azure Data Lake add-in](../fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md).

 > [!NOTE]
-> Make notes of these values.
-They will be needed later during the configuration steps.
+> Make note of the configuration values because they will be needed for some of the steps below.

 ### Configure tables to export in Dynamics 365